-I have around 25 hens right now and I absolutely love them.
+I have around 40 hens right now and I absolutely love them.
 They are the most wonderful addition to my little farm!

-The first reason why hens have a decrease in egg production is because of molt.
+The second reason why hens quit laying is because of molt.
 Molt is a naturally occurring process in chickens that begins when they are about 18 months old.

 Important Practices During Molt

 A clean chicken coop is crucial because during molt chickens will have bare skin leaving them more susceptible to health problems.

 I specifically feed Nutrena NatureWise Feather Fixer while my chickens are in molt and I have had great results.
 It has elevated levels of protein as well as a mix of vitamins, minerals and amino acids that help maintain healthy skin and develop strong and beautiful new feathers.

-A great thing about Nutrena NatureWise Feather Fixer is that it is sold on Amazon, so if you can’t find it at your local feed store, it can be shipped right to your house!
+The great thing about Nutrena NatureWise Feather Fixer is that it is sold on Amazon, so if you can’t find it at your local feed store, it can be shipped right to your house!

-The reason is because chickens will naturally start to roost as the sun is setting.
+The reason is that chickens will naturally start to roost as the sun is setting.
 Once the chickens start roosting they are ready to sleep.
-If the light were to come on shortly after it would throw them off.
+So if the light were to come on shortly after it would throw them off.

-Another reason it is not wise to have the light come on after sunset is because when the light suddenly goes off after a few hours, chickens may not be able to find their way back up on the roosts.
+Another reason why it is not wise to light your coop after sunset is that when the light suddenly goes off after a few hours, chickens may not be able to find their way back up on the roosts.